We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 A peak flow meter is a tool that measures the peak expiratory flow rate (PEFR).
 The PEFR is the amount of air a person can quickly force out of their lungs in one breath.
+Using a peak flow meter involves blowing into the device multiple times and recording the higher reading.

 People can use a peak flow meter to monitor their ability to exhale (breathe out).
 This can help people with lung diseases including asthma, chronic obstructive pulmonary disease (COPD), chronic bronchitis, and emphysema: